turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 ### Learning Goals
 * Understand that Sass has two syntaxes: SASS and SCSS files
-* Understand and apply the basics of Sass
+* Understand and apply the basics of Sass to follow the DRY principle
 * Speak to the pros and cons of using a CSS Preprocessor

 ## Vocab